Bank robber accused of trying to escape from jail sentenced to 13 years in prison

 U.S. District Judge William Conley ordered a 10-year prison sentence for the Feb.
-24, 2021, robbery of the Associated Bank in Stoughton, the March 3, 2021, robbery of an Associated Bank branch in Madison and a robbery on March 11, 2021, at a SunTrust Bank in Chattanooga, Tennessee.
+24, 2021, robbery of the Associated Bank in Stoughton; the March 3, 2021, robbery of an Associated Bank branch in Madison; and a robbery on March 11, 2021, of a SunTrust Bank in Chattanooga.

+In addition, Conley ordered the revocation of Templeton's supervised release for two prior bank robberies and sentenced him to an additional three years in prison.

 "I share the view of your counsel that there's something inside you capable of doing better than you have," Conley told Templeton.